-Removal: removal- not be confused to separation or workrooms used for non-disciplinary reasons, only be used as a last resort to restore order and calm following an unreasonably high level of disruption, disruptive pupils to be taken to a place where education can be continued in a managed environment.
-The head teacher (principal) should have oversight of removal.
-Schools should have regard to their duties towards pupils with SEND in cases of removal
+Removal: not be confused to separation or workrooms used for non-disciplinary reasons, only be used as a last resort to restore order and calm following an unreasonably high level of disruption, disruptive pupils to be taken to a place where education can be continued in a managed environment.
+The Principal ) should have oversight of removal.
+Schools should have regard to their duties towards pupils with SEND in cases of removal.